 All crematories require a permit to operate from Sac Metro Air District.

-For modifications of permitted equipment resulting in an increase in rating, the fee is assessed in accordance with fee schedule 2 (see Rule 301, Section 308.3) based on the incremental increase in BTUs per hour resulting from such change.
+For modifications of permitted equipment resulting in an increase in rating, the fee is assessed in accordance with fee schedule 4 (see Rule 301, Section 308.5) based on the incremental increase in horizontal inside cross sectional area, in square feet, of the primary combustion chamber resulting from such change.

 For modifications resulting in no increase in rating, the fee will be based on Rule 301, Section 306.2.